The Tiger, the Brahmin and the Jackal: Variants

 Folklorist Joseph Jacobs stated that the tale can be found in early Indian sources.
 Some variants are very old, going back at least to the Panchatantra or Fables of Bidpai and the Jataka tales.
 In Europe, it appeared some 900 years ago in the Disciplina Clericalis of Petrus Alphonsi, and later in the Gesta Romanorum and in the Directorium Vitae Humanae of John of Capua.

 There are also modern illustrated versions of the tale, such as The Tiger, the Brahmin & the Jackal illustrated by David Kennett and The Tiger and the Brahmin illustrated by Kurt Vargo.
 Rabbit Ears Productions produced a video version of the last book, narrated by Ben Kingsley, with music by Ravi Shankar.
 The variant by Rabbit Ears Productions alters certain bits of the story, where the Brahmin travels alone to gain the opinion of others.
 An elephant is included as first of the three things (the latter two being the tree and water buffalo) that the Brahmin encounters.

+A Shona version of this folktale was adapted in a popular Zimbabwean folksong Mutongi Gava Maenzanise.
+The variation is that its a leopard not a tiger and the next creature they see is a cow.